Home Staging Art: Picking the Right Home Art

 Keep It PG

 PG isn’t an industry term—we literally mean PG as in the movie rating.
 Don’t hang artwork that could potentially be offensive or off-putting to buyers.
 Avoid any artwork with nudity, violence, and other mature content.
 Even if you appreciate it, not everyone will.
-Focus on artwork that showcases pleasant visuals like a jaw-dropping depiction of nature or even stylish, abstract imagery.
+Focus on artwork that showcases pleasant visuals like beautiful photography of a natural landscape or even stylish, abstract imagery.
+As a rule, we also recommend staying away from art with people in it altogether.
+This includes silhouettes and figurative renderings as well as abstract paintings of the human form.

 Avoid Religious Imagery

-Just like with artwork depicting mature content, there’s nothing inherently wrong with religious imagery.
+Just like with artwork depicting mature content, there’s nothing inherently wrong with religious imagery, but it might deter potential clients.
 When you’re living in a home, you can put as much religious artwork on display as you want.
 That being said, if you use religious artwork to stage a home for buyers, you run the risk of personalizing your property too much.
 The point of staging is to strip your personality from the home and provide buyers with a solid jumping-off point to begin injecting their own personality into the home after closing the deal.

-Thanks to this guide on how to choose art for home staging, you should have a better grasp of what we mean by “good artwork” in regard to this process, which means you can finally begin interior staging.
+Thanks to this guide on how to choose art for home staging, you should have a better grasp of what we mean by “good artwork” in regard to this process.
+Now you’re ready to finally begin interior staging.
 The artwork you choose for staging should fit naturally and beautifully in the space you hang it and, most importantly, it shouldn’t have imagery on it that might alienate buyers.
 Don’t worry—once you move into your new place, you can hang any art that you want.